Article

 When you approach retirement, you will need to decide how you want to draw from your pension.
-In regard to personal pensions such as SIPPs (Self-Invested Personal Pensions), you can only access your pension after you turn 55, but in 2028, the age you can access your pension is increasing to 57.
+For personal pensions such as SIPPs (Self-Invested Personal Pensions), you can only access your pension after you turn 55, but in April 2028, the age you can access your pension is increasing to 57.

-At this point, your options include leaving it invested while taking an income (known as ‘drawdown’), purchasing a guaranteed income in the form of an annuity, taking lump sums, or a combination of these.
+At this point, your options include to stay invested while taking an income (known as ‘drawdown’), purchasing a guaranteed income in the form of an annuity, taking lump sums, or a combination of these.
 Each option requires careful consideration.

-So, what should you know before taking out from your pension?
+So, what should you know before withdrawing money from your pension?
 To help plan what is right for you, here are seven important questions you should ask yourself.

 1. When do I need the money?

-Some people’s instinctive reaction to getting to retirement age is to ‘grab’ what they can from their pension pot.
-But if you don’t have a specific purpose for the money then it may be better to keep it in a pension to remain invested tax-efficiently, in order to maximise a regular income in the future.
+Some people’s instinctive reaction to getting to retirement age is to grab what they can from their pension pot.
+But if you don’t have a specific purpose to withdraw money for then it may be better to keep it in a pension to remain invested tax-efficiently, in order to maximise a regular income in the future.

 2. How much tax will I pay?

 Once you are 55, it’s possible to take all of a personal pension as a cash lump sum.
 While it can be tempting to do so it’s not usually a good idea.
-Normally, only the first 25% is tax-free, with the remainder added to your income for the tax year before being taxed.
-It may even take you into a higher income tax bracket.
-If you want to take all your money out it may be better to stagger withdrawals over a number of years.
+Normally, only the first 25% can be taken as tax free cash, with the remainder added to your taxable income.
+This may even take you into a higher income tax bracket.
+If you want to take all your money out it’s usually better to stagger withdrawals over a number of tax years.

 3. How much of my pension income is guaranteed?

 Thanks to increasing longevity and low-interest rates, annuity rates fell over much of the past decade.
-Yet they have improved significantly this year, reaching a 14-year high as interest rates and inflation expectations increased.
+Yet they have improved in the past couple of years as interest rates and inflation expectations increased.
 Annuities can be an important tool for many retirees because they provide a guaranteed income for the rest of your life – no matter how long that turns out to be.

 Other options give you flexibility and control but also come with substantial risks.
 In particular, if you rely on drawdown to fund your retirement you risk running out of money if you live longer than expected, or a market tumble hits the value of your pension pot.
 Having at least some of your income guaranteed either with an annuity or a protected income from another source such as a defined benefit pension scheme can help to ensure you can always meet bills and basic living expenses.